 - COMP 180: Software Engineering,

-- COMP 205: Principles of Data Science in Python or COMP 119: Big data (Prerequisite: COMP 205 or equivalent practical experience)
+- and one of: COMP 205: Principles of Data Science in Python or COMP 119: Big data (Prerequisite: COMP 205 or equivalent practical experience)

 - PS 187: Intelligence and US National Security